iWinston/typeorm-plus/docs/entities.md

 If you want to use an alternative table name for the `User` entity you can specify it in `@Entity`: `@Entity("my_users")`.
 If you want to set a base prefix for all database tables in your application you can specify `entityPrefix` in connection options.

+Learn more about parameters @Entity in [Decorators reference](decorator-reference.md).

 ## Entity columns

 Since database table consist of columns your entities must consist of columns too.